Asynchronous Global Protocols, Precisely: Full Proofs: Related Work

 \myparagraph{Top-Down Asynchronous Systems.} The first multiparty session types system \cite{HYC08,HYC2016} (MPST) introduced \emph{asynchronous multiparty session processes} which interact through FIFO queues.
 The typing system uses the most restricted end-point projection (called an inductive projection with plain merging) and does not consider subtyping.
 Later this projection was extended to an inductive projection with full merging with synchronous subtyping relations, which is used in several asynchronous MPST systems (e.g., \cite{DBLP:journals/corr/abs-1208-6483}).
 Scalas and Yoshida have discovered that proofs of an inductive projection with full merging in the literature are flawed \cite{POPL19LessIsMore}.
 Recently this proof was fixed by Hou and Yoshida \cite{YH2024} for a \emph{synchronous calculus}, using an association relation between a global type and typing context up to the synchronous subtyping relation.
 We apply their proof method to an asynchronous calculus up to the precise asynchronous subtyping, with a coinductive projection with full merging; the coinductive full merge subsumes the inductive full merge of earlier MPST systems, since any inductively-derivable merge also satisfies our coinductive rules.
 Hence our type system offers strictly larger typable processes than those typed by the association relation in \cite{YH2024}.
+Barbanera and Dezani-Ciancaglini \cite{DBLP:conf/isola/BarbaneraD24} extend global types with syntax for delegation and separate the sending and receiving syntax, allowing some of the expressivity given by the precise asynchronous subtyping.
+They give a decidable type system directly between sessions and global types, without using a projection.
+Notably, their global types do not include en-route transmissions and are not given semantics; instead they define \emph{type configurations}, which are pairs of global types and queues, and give these semantics.
+Unlike \cref{the:srtop,the:sftop}, their subject reduction and session fidelity theorems refer to type configurations \emph{not} global types.
+This subsumes points (1) and (2) from \cref{def:count}, and avoids point (3) since messages can be globally dequeued at only point, independent of the structure of the global type.

 Asynchronous local types are often viewed as Communicating Finite State Machines (CFSMs)~\cite{Brand1983}.
 The work \cite{DY12} which first studied a connection between multiparty local types and CFSMs proposed a graphical asynchronous calculus with mixed choice which is typed by a graphical global type with mixed choice and parallel composition.
 After this work, researchers started studying properties of global types or global protocols using the theory of CFSMs and applied their theories to implementations of MPSTs, see \cite{YZF2021}.
 Extending methodologies of message sequence charts (MSC), recent work focus on \emph{implementability} or \emph{realisability}--whether there is a CFSM implementation of the specified global protocol (or MSC) \cite{DBLP:conf/concur/MajumdarMSZ21,Li2023-cr,stutz:LIPIcs.ECOOP.2023.32,Giusto2025}.
 Their approach aims to produce decidable, sound and complete (with respect to traces) projections from sender-driven global types (or global state machines) to CFSMs.